 IFC PS Requirements 2012 Alignment Status Details of Conformance/ Non-Conformance 1.
-Implement technically and financially feasible and cost-effective measures for improving efficiency in its consumption of energy, water, as well as other resources focusing on core business areas. a) Energy Conservation b) Water Conservation NA At present no specific measures related to conservation of energy and water have been implemented on-site.
-However, it was stated by the project site team that the measures have been incorporated in the project design.
-2. Take measures to avoid and reduce release of pollutants to air, water, and land due to routine, non-routine, and accidental circumstances with the potential for local, regional, and transboundary impacts.
-Intentionally left blank a) Noise & Vibration Aligned Most of the activities carried out at present do not involve generation of high noise and vibration. b) Soil erosion NA Project activities will not cause soil erosion and hence this requirement is not applicable. c) Air quality Partially Aligned The project uses a DG set for power backup only.
-However, stack monitoring of the DG sets is not practiced till date. d) Solid Waste - Please refer point #2 & #4 of Section 3.3 e) Hazardous materials - Please refer point #3 of Section 3.3 f) Wastewater discharges Aligned Wastewater discharges were limited to the sewage from toilets and washrooms which were collected in underground septic tanks. g) Contaminated land Aligned No instances of land contamination were observed on site.
+Implement technically and financially feasible and cost-effective measures for improving efficiency in its consumption of energy, water, as well as other resources focusing on core business areas a) Energy Conservation b) Water Conservation NA At present no specific measures related to conservation of energy and water had been implemented on-site.

+IFC PS Requirements 2012 Alignment Status Details of Conformance/ Non-Conformance 2.
+Take measures to avoid and reduce release of pollutants to air, water, and land due to routine, non-routine, and accidental circumstances with the potential for local, regional, and transboundary impacts.
+Intentionally r left blank a) Noise & Vibration Aligned Most of the activities carried out at present do not involve generation of high noise and vibration. b) Soil erosion NA Project activities at present do not cause soil erosion and hence this requirement is not applicable. c) Air quality Partially Aligned The project uses a DG set for power backup only.
+However, stack monitoring of the DG sets is not practiced till date. d) Solid Waste - Please refer point #2 & #4 of Section 3.3 e) Hazardous materials - Please refer point #3 of Section 3.3 f) Wastewater discharges Aligned Wastewater discharges were limited to the sewage from toilets and washrooms which were collected in underground septic tanks. g) Contaminated land Aligned No instances of Land contamination found at the site.